yusanlin/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
+## 1. Loading and preprocessing the data
 ```
 data = read.csv("activity.csv")
 ```

-## What is mean total number of steps taken per day?
+## 2. What is mean total number of steps taken per day?
-### Make a histogram of the total number of steps taken each day
+### 2a.
+Make a histogram of the total number of steps taken each day
 ```
 hist(data$steps)
 ```
 <img class=center src=figure/hist_steps.png>

-### Calculate and report the mean and median total number of steps taken per day
+### 2b.Calculate and report the mean and median total number of steps taken per day
 ```
 mean_steps = mean(data$steps, na.rm = TRUE)
 median_steps = median(data$steps, na.rm = TRUE)
 ```
 The mean of and median total number of steps taken per day are 37.3826 and 0, resepectively.

-## What is the average daily activity pattern?
+## 3. What is the average daily activity pattern?
-###  Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+###  3a.
+Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 ```
 library(doBy)
 mean2 <- function(x){